 Replacement Cost Coverage

-Pays for a new mobile home of similar style and cost if your newer (typically less than five years old) mobile home is destroyed by a covered loss.
+This coverage pays for a new mobile home of similar style and cost if your newer mobile home (typically less than five years old) is destroyed by a covered loss.
 You’ll need separate coverage for your detached garage.

 Personal Property Insurance

 If someone gets hurt on your property, are you protected?
-With an umbrella policy, you can be.
+With umbrella coverage, you can be.